ceeghee/zeus/README.md

-# A Fast and Secure Library for verifying and Validating different Alt-Coin Address

-    ## Bitcoin
-    ## Litecoin
+# Zeus - The Ultimate Alt-Coin Detector and Validator